-Investor Compensation Limit - How Safe Is Your Money - Know Your Limits
+Investor Compensation Limit - How Safe Is Your Money and Know Your Limits

-Given the turbulent times we are currently in, we thought it helpful to remind you that different types of investment have very different investor protection limits and you need to be aware of them when making key decisions right now about your money.
+Given the turbulent times we currently are in, we thought it be helpful to remind you that different types of investment have very different investor protection limits, you need to be aware of them when making key decisions right now about your money.

-There are two investor protection schemes in the UK, the Pension Protection Fund (PPF) for Company Pensions (www.pensionprotectionfund.org.uk) and the Financial Services Compensation Scheme (FSCS) for Banking, Insurance and Investment (www.fscs.org.uk).
+There are 2 investor protection schemes in the UK, the Pension Protection Fund (PPF) for Company Pensions (www.pensionprotectionfund.org.uk) and the Financial Services Compensation Scheme (FSCS) for Banking, Insurance and Investment (www.fscs.org.uk).

 A. Pension Protection Fund (PPF) - For Company Pensions